 What City Has the Lowest Cost of Living in Oregon?

-While the Council for Community and Economic Research only studied the Portland metro area in its latest cost of living index, good data exists on which Oregon cities have relatively low housing costs — which is, after all, one of the largest budget line items for most families.
+While the Council for Community and Economic Research only studied the Portland and Eugene metro areas in its latest cost of living index, good data exists on which Oregon cities have relatively low housing costs — which is, after all, one of the largest budget line items for most families.

 La Grande has excellent access to both the Umatilla National Forest and the Wallowa Mountains, both highly sought-out recreational zones for all manner of Oregon outdoors folk.
 It’s also home to Eastern Oregon University, which means that residents can bank on plenty of music, art, and culture making its way through town.

 A drop-dead gorgeous city straddling two epic bodies of water, Klamath Falls is nestled right at the place where Upper Klamath Lake starts pouring itself into the Klamath River, which eventually runs all the way west to the Pacific Ocean at Klamath, California.
 You don’t have to go that far at all, however, to enjoy the epic view: The lake offers deep blues offset by the high desert landscape, and it’s even more beautiful when it’s rimmed in snow.

 With a population of just over 22,000, Klamath Falls is large enough to offer whatever resources you need but small enough to be comfortable — especially since the average home costs only $276,835.That’s less than half of the average home price in Portland … and you won’t have to deal with I-5 traffic.

 SoFi Home Loans